 - Send an invite to the member account from the new organization.

 - Accept the invite to the new organization from the member account.

 If you want the payer account of the old organization to also join the new organization, do the following:

 - Remove the member accounts from the organization using the preceding process.

 - Delete the old organization.

-- Repeat the preceding process to invite the old master account to the new organization as a member account.
+- Repeat the preceding process to invite the old payer account to the new organization as a member account.